Morrant Blog

 Advances in footwear technology and manufacture have meant that the rugby boot is evolving.
 When buying a boot, we have lots of factors to think about.
 Of course, we are all instantly drawn to factors around aesthetic and whether they look good; the design, the material and colour, but we need to think beyond this.
 Questions to ask yourself include:

-A great place to start is by looking at what ground type they are designed for as well as looking at the stud configurations.
-This will tell you whether they are suitable for your position and playing style.
+A great place to start is by looking at what ground type they are designed for and the stud configurations.
+This will tell you whether they suit your position and playing style.

 Soft Ground (SG) Boots

 Soft Ground boots are designed for wet and soft fields when the ground has much less grip.
-These boots normally come with changeable studs allowing you to increase stud length from 12 -19mm depending on the weather and field conditions.
-There are many configurations for this stud type but the two most common are six-stud design and the eight-stud design.
+These boots normally come with changeable studs, allowing you to increase stud length from 12 -19mm depending on the weather and field conditions.
+There are many configurations for this stud type, but the two most common are the six-stud design and the eight-stud design.

 Six-stud design